Frequently Asked Questions

 Approximately 12 Fellows will be selected for the inbound exchange.

 The distribution of Fellows will depend on the quality of applications from each country.
-We aim to have all four countries equally represented among the available Fellowship slots.
+We aim to have all three countries equally represented among the available Fellowship slots.

 Each host must support one Fellow.
 Hosts may have the option to support more than one Fellow either concurrently or subsequently.